-Authors should consult with the COAP administrator prior to submitting an application to determine eligibility, which will be decided on a case-by-case basis.
-Use our contact form (Cornell login required), or contact Kizer Walker, program director, at firstname.lastname@example.org.
+Authors may consult with the COAP administrator prior to submitting an application to determine eligibility, which will be decided on a case-by-case basis.
+Use our contact form (Cornell login required), or contact Peter McCracken, COAP fund manager, at firstname.lastname@example.org.

 Limitations to the COAP fund